TorbenRahbekKoch/mr-legacy/public/data/blogs/about-this-site/entry.md

 having it be fairly easy to update.

-I also want to work with various ideas on how to organize SPAs (Single Page Applications) since the they tend to quickly end up in a tangled mess even faster than backend applications do.
+I also want to work with various ideas on how to organize SPAs (Single Page Applications) since they tend to quickly end up in a tangled mess even faster than backend applications do.

-Backend applications have the advantage of many, many years of experience, good advice and - in a lot of cases - relatively decent languages, whereas frontend applications have, well, JavaScript.
+Backend applications have the advantage of many, many years of experience, good advice and patterns and stuff.
+And - in a lot of cases - relatively decent languages, whereas frontend applications have, well, JavaScript.
 Yes, I know, there is TypeScript and I do not entirely dislike TypeScript.
 It is, in some areas, a vast improvement over JavaScript and in other areas a syntactic (and close to unreadable) mess.
 TypeScript seems to me to be a playground for